Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 ---

 ## 8. Boot the Client
-- Set client to boot from network (PXE) via bios
+- Set client to boot from network (PXE) via Bios
 - Confirm boot menu loads
 - Select install option
 - The install will begin

+When installation is complete, boot back into bios and change the boot order back to local/internal HDD

+Rocky Linux is now the OS of your machine!

 # Kickstart option